stacks-network/rendezvous/docs/chapter_7.md

 - the generated amount argument is non-positive (u0)
 - the generated amount argument is more than the allowed borrow value

-To fix this, we need to **simulate deposits** and add **discard logic**.
+To fix this, you need to **simulate deposits** and add **discard logic**.

 Let's address them one by one.

 ### Handle Preconditions

-**First, we need deposits.** We can create a helper function that Rendezvous will pick up during property-based testing runs.
+**First, you need deposits.** You can create a helper function that Rendezvous will pick up during property-based testing runs.
 This helper will allow deposits to be created so other tests can check properties that require deposits:

 ```clarity
 ;; This is a helper function that will eventually be picked up during